hurik/wordpress-media-consumption-log/readme.txt

 1. Create the category "TV Shows".
 1. Add the created category in the Site Admin -> MCL -> Settings -> Monitored categories -> Series (You must enter the ID of the category).
-1. Create a new post in this category, with the title "Boston Legal - Episode S01E01" and the tag "Boston Legal".
+1. Create a new post in the new category, with the title "Boston Legal - Episode S01E01" and the tag "Boston Legal".

 When you watched the second episode, you can go to the Site Admin -> MCL -> Quick Post and there you can see that their is an entry for Boston Legal.
 Also an link to post "Boston Legal - Episode S01E02".
 When you click it, it automatically creates an new empty post in the "TV Shows" category with the title "Boston Legal - Episode S01E02" and the tag "Boston Legal".
 When you want to add some text to the post you can click on "Edit before posting" and you are forwarded to the new post page where the title, tag and the category are already set.